sciworks/spack-updater/docs/docs/user-guide/user-guide.md

 ```

 Those names should correspond to package folders in [packages](https://github.com/flux-framework/spack/blob/main/packages).
 If you are interested,
-[here is an example](https://github.com/flux-framework/spack/actions/runs/2916603405) of a nightly build running.
+[here is an example](https://github.com/flux-framework/spack/actions/runs/2916603405) of a nightly build running, and you
+can mimic the logic in [.github/workflows/test-build.yaml](https://github.com/flux-framework/spack/blob/main/.github/workflows/test-build.yaml)
+to make a matrix and use caches before the action.

 #### Why do we cache?